Netizens divided over ‘privileges’ afforded to superfans like ‘Mama Joy’

-Mama Joy, whose true name is Joy Chauke, reportedly received R1.3 million from taxpayers to fund a trip to France for the 2023 Rugby World Cup.
+Mama Joy, whose real name is Joy Chauke, benefited to the tune of R1.3 million from taxpayers to fund a trip to France for the 2023 Rugby World Cup.

+The money was sponsored by Zizi Kodwa’s Department of Sport, which spent big bucks on Mama Joy and superfan Botha Msila, for their travel and accommodation costs in France during the 2023 Rugby World Cup.

+Taxpayers also spent R450,000 on the travel and accommodation costs of Police Minister Bheki Cele’s executive secretary, who travelled to Paris with the minister.
+President Cyril Ramaphosa also travelled to France and witnessed the Boks clinch their fourth world cup crown.

+Mama Joy and Botha, as they are both known to the sports loving public, were ever constants as the Boks clinched a record fourth world cup, flying the SA flag high during the games.
+They were routinely captured by television cameras as the world cup was beamed around the world.

-The well-known sports enthusiast apparently started her spectator ‘career’ over 30 years ago.
+The well-known sports enthusiast, Mama Joy, started her spectator ‘career’ over 30 years ago as an ardent fan of Orlando Pirates FC.

-Mama Joy was named Sports Fan of the Year at the 2023 Momentum GSports Awards, based to her impressive track record.
+She was named Sports Fan of the Year at the 2023 Momentum GSports Awards, based on her impressive track record as a superfan who is often captured in the stands for her team.

-The celebration honours women who have made their mark in South African and worldwide sport, recognising their achievements in a male-dominated field.
+The awards honour women who have made their mark in South African and worldwide sport, recognising their achievements in a male-dominated field.

+Mama Joy deflected to Shauwn Mkhize’s Durban outfit Royal AM FC three years ago.

+However, according to X user Renaldo Gouws, who received information from the Department of Sport through a PAIA (Promotion of Access to Information Act), over R1.3 million was spent on the superfans during the France trip.

-However, the allegation that she got over a million rand to go to France has left a sour taste in some netizens’ mouths.
+This has left a sour taste in some netizens’ mouths.
+Netizens are defined “internet citizens“.

-This all began on October 2, 2023, when an X user (previously Twitter), Renaldo Gouws claimed that Mama Joy and another 'superfan' had been transported to France to watch the Rugby World Cup.
+The saga over the amount spent on Mama Joy and co began during the Rugby World Cup in October last year, when Gouws questioned if taxpayer funds had been used to fund the trip to France.

 “I was today years old when I found out that these two are paid by the Department of Sports, Arts, and Culture to go and be supporters in the stands.
-I am not joking, they are paid by taxpayers to go to sporting events across the world to ”represent“ South Africa,” he posted.
+I am not joking, they are paid by taxpayers to go to sporting events across the world to ”represent“ South Africa,” he posted at the time.

 I was today years old when I found out that these two are paid by the Department of Sports, Arts, and Culture to go and be supporters in the stands.
 I'm not joking, they are paid by taxpayers to go to sporting events across the world to "represent" South Africa. pic.twitter.com/7INHeEDg9o— Ngamla Gouws 🇿![CDATA[]]>🇦 (@RenaldoGouws) October 2, 2023